CitadelCS/hw-rails-intro/docs/part_0_B.md

 If you have deployed to Heroku before, just create a new app container with `heroku create`.
 If this is your first time deploying to Heroku, you will need to do two things.
 First, sign up for a free [Heroku account](http://heroku.com).
 The basic command you need is the following, but see the [Heroku page](https://devcenter.heroku.com/articles/heroku-cli) for more details.

 On AWS Cloud9, use the following commands to install Heroku.
+If Heroku commands give error messages later, you may need to rerun these two commands.
 ```sh
 $ nvm i v8
 $ npm install -g heroku
 ```
+Once the Heroku CLI is available, you can log in.

 ```sh
 $ heroku login